On the Internal Topological Structure of Plane Regions: Further Discussion and Related Works

 \subsection{The Worboys-Bofakos Tree Model}

-The Worboys-Bofakos tree model is perhaps the most related one to ours.
+The work of Worboys and Bofakos \cite{WorboysB93} is perhaps the work most closely related to ours.
 Suppose $A$ is a bounded region that has a finite representation.
-In \cite{WorboysB93}, each region $A$ is represented as a tree, where the root node represents, in our terms, the generalized region of $A$, and each non-root node represents a simple region.
-If $m$ is a child node of $n$, then $m$ is contained in $n$.
-All child nodes of $n$ form a composite region (called a \emph{base area} in \cite{WorboysB93}), which may separate $n$ into pieces.
+In \citep{WorboysB93}, each region $A$ is represented as a tree (called the W-B tree of $A$), where the root node has no special meaning (could be interpreted as $A$ itself), and each non-root node represents a simple region.
+For two non-root nodes $m,n$, if $m$ is a child node of $n$, then $m$ is contained in $n$, and the intersection of $m$ and the boundary of $n$ is a finite set.
+All child nodes of $n$ form a composite region in our sense (called a \emph{base area} in \citep{WorboysB93}), which may separate $n$ into pieces.
+Furthermore, all nodes with depth $i$ also form a composite region, denoted by $A_i$, and called the base area of $A$ at level $i$.
+It is easy to see that $A_1=\widehat{A}$, and $ A_i\supseteq A_{i+1}$ for any $i\geq 1$.